medik8s/machine-deletion-remediation/README.md

 # Machine-API Driven Remediation

-This operator conforms to the External Remediation of [NodeHealthCheck](https://github.com/medik8s/node-healthcheck-operator#readme) and is designed to work with Node Health Check (link) to reprovision unhealthy nodes using the Machine API (link).
-It functions by following the annotation on the Node to the associated Machine object, confirms that it has an owning controller (eg. MachineSetController), and deletes it.
+This operator conforms to the External Remediation of [NodeHealthCheck](https://github.com/medik8s/node-healthcheck-operator#readme) and is designed to work with [Node Health Check]((https://github.com/medik8s/node-healthcheck-operator#readme)) to reprovision unhealthy nodes using the [Machine API](https://github.com/openshift/machine-api-operator#readme).
+It functions by following the annotation on the Node to the associated Machine object, confirms that it has an owning controller (e.g. MachineSetController), and deletes it.
 Once the Machine CR has been deleted, the owning controller creates a replacement.

 ## Pre-requisites
 * Machine API based cluster that is able to programmatically destroy and create cluster nodes